 If you’re a woman experiencing pregnancy pelvic pain, contact your physician immediately.
 This is a symptom that should be handled by your obstetrician so they can rule any complications out.

 Pelvic pain can often manifest in different ways.
 The root cause of this type of pain may have to do with digestive, reproductive or urinary problems.
 Nerve irritation and ligament damage can also be a source of pain.
 The patient may describe shooting pain in the pelvis or a dull ache that comes and goes.

 There are many types of pelvic pain and many diagnoses that can arise from pelvis pain.

 Reproductive issues such as endometriosis pain cause a sharp pain in pelvis.
-Unfortunately, it’s often difficult for a doctor to diagnosis reproductive issues without invasive surgery such as a laparoscopy.
+Unfortunately, it’s often difficult for a doctor to diagnose reproductive issues without invasive surgery such as a laparoscopy.
 Chronic pelvic pain is sometimes taken lightly by inexperienced, (or even sexist) doctors.
 Many women experience the frustration of living with disabling pelvic pain on a daily basis.

 Many women will consent to a laparoscopy to assist diagnosis of pelvic pain, but few find relief through this option.
 According to the National Institutes of Health, only 1/3 of women who undergo a laparoscopy for pelvic pain find relief through surgical treatment.

 What other conditions cause pain in the pelvic in men and women?